CookEat help

 4. Shop.
 Turn your meal plan into a shopping list — ingredients combined and grouped by aisle, ready to tick off and share.

 5. Create.
 Snap photos of a dish and let Sous Chef turn them into a full recipe with ingredients, steps, and nutrition.
-Or import a recipe from social media for personal use.
+Premium members can also Suggest a recipe from one photo or import recipe text.

 You can browse recipes without an account, but signing in unlocks saving, creating, planning, and sharing your own published recipes.